asterix314/english/courtship_lyon.typ

 And he was disconcerted but, in his #voc[impecunious][没钱；一文不名] circumstances, relieved to hear the bill would go on his hospitable if absent host's account; no question, assured the mechanic.
 It was the master's custom.

 Time for another whisky as he tried, unsuccessfully, to call Beauty and tell her he would be late; but the lines were still down, although, miraculously, the storm had cleared as the moon rose and now a glance between the velvet curtains revealed a landscape as of ivory with an inlay of silver.
 Then the spaniel appeared again, with his hat in her careful mouth, prettily wagging her tail, as if to tell him it was time to be gone, that this magical hospitality was over.
-As the door #voc[swung to][（门窗）自动关上，缓慢闭合] behind him, he saw the lion's eyes were made of agate.
+As the door #voc[swung to][（门窗）自动关上，缓慢闭合] behind him, he saw the lion's eyes were made of #voc[agate][玛瑙].

-Great wreaths of snow now precariously curded the rose trees and, when he brushed against a stem on his way to the gate, a chill armful softly thudded to the ground to reveal, as if miraculously preserved beneath it, one last, single, perfect rose that might have been the last rose left living in all the white winter, and of so intense and delicate a fragrance it seemed to ring like a #voc[dulcimer][扬琴] on the frozen air.
+Great wreaths of snow now precariously curded the rose trees and, when he brushed against a stem on his way to the gate, a chill armful softly thudded to the ground to reveal, as if miraculously preserved beneath it, one last, single, perfect rose that might have been the last rose left living in all the white winter, and of so intense and delicate a fragrance #sn[it seemed to ring like a #highlight(top-edge: "x-height", radius: .4em, extent: .2em)[dulcimer] on the frozen air][通感修辞（synesthesia）].#note[_*dulcimer*_：扬琴]

 How could his host, so mysterious, so kind, deny Beauty her present?